 Where we stayed:

-The Conrad Pezula Resort and Spa – part of the Hilton Luxury chain of hotels, the Conrad exudes five-star luxury and offers up a kids’ club, outdoor and indoor swimming pools, a championship golf course and breathtaking views of Knysna and the lagoon below.
+We opted for The Pezula Hotel which exudes five-star luxury and offers up a kids’ club, outdoor and indoor swimming pools, a championship golf course and breathtaking views of Knysna and the lagoon below.

 Day 13 – Hermanus